 ii.
 "But these are no precedents for private persons to take the sword of justice into their hands; for we must live by the laws of God, and not by extraordinary examples."
 (Poole)

 6. (34-35) The tragic split between Samuel and Saul.

 Then Samuel went to Ramah, and Saul went up to his house at Gibeah of Saul.
 And Samuel went no more to see Saul until the day of his death.
 Nevertheless Samuel mourned for Saul, and the Lord regretted that He had made Saul king over Israel.

 a.
-And Samuel went no more to see Saul until the day of his death: Samuel knew that it wasn’t his place to see Saul.
-It was Saul’s place to come to him in humble repentance before the Lord.
-If he did, it probably would not have restored the kingdom to Saul; but it could have restored his heart before God.
-But Saul never came to see Samuel.
+And Samuel went no more to see Saul until the day of his death: Samuel knew that it wasn't his place to see Saul.
+It was Saul's place to come to him in humble repentance before the Lord.
+This probably would not restore the kingdom to Saul but it could restore his heart before God.
+Sadly, Saul never came to see Samuel.
 Ramah and Gibeah were less than ten miles apart, but they never saw each other again.

 i.
 "But we read, chap. xix.
 22-24, that Saul went to see Samuel at Naioth, but this does not affect what is said here.
 From this time Samuel had no connection with Saul; he never more acknowledged him as king; he mourned and prayed for him."
 (Clarke)

 b.
 Nevertheless, Samuel mourned for Saul: Samuel was not a cold, dispassionate messenger of God's word.
 He hurt for Saul, "For the hardness of his heart, and the hazard of his soul."
 (Trapp)

 ©2013 David Guzik - No distribution beyond personal use without permission